Obscuretone/obscuretone.github.io/public/posts/en/pygameboy.md

 [PyGameBoy](https://github.com/obscuretone/pygameboy) is a Game Boy emulator written in Python with Pygame and NumPy.

 The interesting constraint is getting real-time emulator performance out of CPython while emulating the original DMG-01 hardware, where function calls, dynamic lookups, and object-heavy abstractions quickly become the bottleneck.
+Pan Docs remains the public technical reference point for the hardware, including the Game Boy's [CPU, memory, display, and timing details](https://gbdev.io/pandocs/).

 That makes the project a useful performance exercise.
 It is a small system where every abstraction has a cost, and the hardware being emulated is slow enough to understand but fast enough to punish careless design.